 I would like to Donate:

-The fossil records of sharks are abundant and diverse.
-Some fossil species that lived over 150 million years ago are identical to shark, skate and ray species that exist today.
-One of the earliest known species is the Cladoselache, which lived about 350 million years ago, like many other early sharks their mouth was located at the front of their snout.
-Ancestors the Megamouth Shark, Frilled Shark, Angelshark and Devil Rays still have this today, whereas most sharks have evolved a mouth under their snout.
+Shark fossil records are abundant and diverse.
+They show that some species, living over 150 million years ago, were identical to those existing today.
+One of the earliest known species was the Cladoselache.
+Like many other early sharks their mouth was located at the front of their snout.
+A trait that the Megamouth Shark, Frilled Shark, Angelshark and devil rays still have today.

 You have added an item to your shopping basket.

 Your ID and Password were blank.
 Would you like to create a new account?